michal-zurkowski/linktetrado/README.md

       -h, --help            show this help message and exit -i INPUT, --input INPUT
                             path to input PDB, PDBx/mmCIF file.
       --print-eltetrado     (optional) should ElTetrado analysis output also be provided alongside multimer analysis.
-      --tilt-max TILT_MAX   (optional) maximum tilt in degrees between potential polyad candidate nucleotide and all tetrad nucleotides [default=55]
+      --tilt-max TT_MAX     (optional) maximum tilt in degrees between potential polyad candidate nucleotide and all
+                            tetrad nucleotides [default=55]
-      --tilt-avg TILT_AVG   (optional) average tilt in degrees between potential polyad candidate nucleotide and all tetrad nucleotides [default=45]
+      --tilt-avg TT_AVG     (optional) average tilt in degrees between potential polyad candidate nucleotide and all
-      --height-diff-max HEIGHT_DIFF_MAX
+                            tetrad nucleotides [default=45]
-                            (optional) maximum height difference in Angstrem between between potential polyad candidate nucleotide and all tetrad nucleotides [default=3.7]
+      --height-max HT_MAX   (optional) maximum height difference in Angstrem between between potential polyad candidate
-      --height-diff-avg HEIGHT_DIFF_AVG
+                            nucleotide and all tetrad nucleotides
+                            [default=3.7]
-                            (optional) average height difference in Angstrem between between potential polyad candidate nucleotide and all tetrad nucleotides [default=3.15]
+      --height-avg HT_AVG   (optional) average height difference in Angstrem between between potential polyad candidate
-      --distance-inner-max DISTANCE_INNER_MAX
+                            nucleotide and all tetrad nucleotides
+                            [default=3.15]
+      --dist-in-max DT_INMAX
+                            (optional) maximum distance in Angstrem between
+                            inner atoms between potential polyad candidate
+                            nucleotide and all tetrad nucleotides
+                            [default=13.75]
+      --dist-out-max DT_OUTMAX
-                            (optional) maximum distance in Angstrem between inner atoms between potential polyad candidate nucleotide and all tetrad nucleotides [default=13.75]
+                            (optional) maximum distance in Angstrem between
-      --distance-outer-max DISTANCE_OUTER_MAX
-                            (optional) maximum distance in Angstrem between outer atoms between potential polyad candidate nucleotide and all tetrad nucleotides [default=12.5]
+                            outer atoms between potential polyad candidate
+                            nucleotide and all tetrad nucleotides
+                            [default=12.5]
+      --lax-order           (optional) adjusts the algorithm’s filtering
+                            mode, enabling the detection of polyads with varying orders within a single stack
       -m MODEL, --model MODEL
                             (optional, ElTetrado) model number to process
       --stacking-mismatch STACKING_MISMATCH
-                            a perfect tetrad stacking covers 4 nucleotides; this option can be used with value 1 or 2 to allow this number of nucleotides to be non-stacked with otherwise well aligned tetrad [default=2]
+                            a perfect tetrad stacking covers 4 nucleotides;
+                            this option can be used with value 1 or 2 to allow this number of nucleotides to be non- stacked with otherwise well aligned tetrad
+                            [default=2]
       --strict              nucleotides in tetrad are found when linked only by cWH pairing
-      --no-reorder          chains of bi- and tetramolecular quadruplexes should be reordered to be able to have them classified; when this is set, chains will be processed in original order, which for bi-/tetramolecular means that they will likely be misclassified; use with care!
+      --no-reorder          chains of bi- and tetramolecular quadruplexes should be reordered to be able to have them classified; when this is set, chains will be processed in original order, which for
+                            bi-/tetramolecular means that they will likely be misclassified; use with care!

 # Examples